rafael2k/lua/README.md

 This is an ELKS (Linux 8086) port to Lua, with minimal patching.
 Lua is built with OWC and soft-fpu.

-There is also a 5.1i branch with an integer-only version of Lua 5.1.5.
+There is also a 5.1i branch with an integer-only version and lua-5.1 branch of Lua 5.1.5 with minimal patching.

+Branches are:
+https://github.com/rafael2k/lua/tree/lua-5.1 - Lua 5.1.5 with minimal patching to run on ELKS https://github.com/rafael2k/lua/tree/lua-5.1i - Special integer-only Lua 5.1.5 (does not have most mathlib functions) https://github.com/rafael2k/lua/tree/master - Tracking PUC-Rio upstream Lua (to become Lua 5.5), minimal patching for ELKS port

 # Lua